Statistical Effort Modelling of Game Resource Localisation Attacks: Background

 \subsection{Statistical Attack Effort Estimation}

-Faingnaert et al.\ proposed to model reverse engineering effort ---for any type of reverse engineering, not only for game cheats--- by instantiating the following meta-model~\cite{checkmate24}:
+Faingnaert et al.\ proposed to model reverse engineering effort---for any type of reverse engineering, not only for game cheats---by instantiating the following meta-model~\cite{checkmate24}:

-In this meta-model pseudo-code, the functions \verb|decision| and \verb|execute| implement the attacker's decision logic and the execution of individual attack steps, respectively.
+In this meta-model pseudo-code, the functions \mintinline{c}{decision} and \mintinline{c}{execute} implement the attacker's decision logic and the execution of individual attack steps, respectively.
 Each loop iteration corresponds to one attack step.
-The \verb|decision| function considers gained knowledge and invested effort, returning the next attack step and the artefacts/knowledge on which to execute that step.
-The \verb|execute| function performs it, returning updated knowledge and estimated effort, including halting when successful or when excessive effort leads to abandonment.
+The \mintinline{c}{decision} function considers gained knowledge and invested effort, returning the next attack step and the artefacts/knowledge on which to execute that step.
+The \mintinline{c}{execute} function performs it, returning updated knowledge and estimated effort, including halting when successful or when excessive effort leads to abandonment.

-When deploying a concrete attack strategy, attackers instantiate the meta-model by executing it with concrete \verb|decision| and \verb|execute| functions operating on targeted software artefacts and exploiting domain knowledge.
+When executing a concrete attack strategy, attackers instantiate the meta-model with concrete \mintinline{c}{decision} and \mintinline{c}{execute} functions operating on targeted software artefacts and exploiting domain knowledge.
 Each instantiation corresponds to an attack strategy; each execution corresponds to a sequence of decisions and attack steps.

 Both functions can be probabilistic.
 For example, attackers may randomly choose among equally-prioritised activities or artefacts as part of their decision making.
-Execution effort can also be probabilistic, such as when manually analysing code functionality.
+Execution effort can also be probabilistic, such as when manually analysing the functionality of code fragments.
 Thus, the effort required for attack strategy $A$ on programme $P$ version $v$ (e.g., one variation of different protection combinations) should be modelled with statistical distribution $\phi_A^{P_v}$.
-Since attacks can fail probabilistically---ending without obtaining targeted information or achieving only partial outcomes---success rates should similarly be modelled with a distribution $\sigma_A^{P_v}$.
+Since attacks can also fail probabilistically---ending without obtaining targeted information or achieving only partial outcomes---success rates should similarly be modelled with a distribution $\sigma_A^{P_v}$.

 In the attacks discussed in the previous section, attackers execute strategies while playing: they decide how to alter resources through gameplay and when to scan memory with their tools.
 Probabilistic aspects include timing and choice of gaming actions and scans, plus the similarity between resource values and other values in the address space at scan times.
 Search space pruning per scan depends on matching value patterns in memory, which will vary between executions if the game is not fully deterministic.